How to create a value proposition that’s actually valuable

 - Not addressed to customers, but must drive these communications

-- Articulating the essence of a business, defining exactly what the organization intends to make happen in the customer’s life
+- Articulating the essence of a business, defining exactly what the organization intends to provide in the customer’s life

 In other words, it’s at the heart of any B2B firm, especially customer-oriented service businesses.
 It focuses your daily activities and creates a framework for customer service.
 It makes your firm more human and delivers a superior experience.